How to Harvest Summer Squash

 Episode 4: How to Harvest Summer Squash

 Summer squash can be harvested when it’s tiny, but the optimum size for oblong varieties is 8 to 12 inches long, and for round types, 4 to 8 inches in diameter.
 The skin of the squash should be shiny, not dull.
 Squash can usually be twisted off the vine, but sometimes scissors help.
 Check your squash patch frequently for ripe fruit.
 The more you pick, the more the plants will produce.

 Don’t plant squash seeds too early in the season.
 It’s best to wait until the soil warms up to about 70°F.

 Squash borers, which tunnel into the squash stems and kill them from the inside, are the biggest problem with growing squash.
-The best defense is to keep them from getting in, and you can do this by wrapping the young stems with a short length of panty hose.
+The best defense is to keep them from getting in, and you can do this by wrapping the young stems with a short length of pantyhose.
 If you do notice wilting squash plants, check the stems for signs of borer entry.
-Squash borers can be dealt with by slitting the stem lengthwise, removing and destroying the borer, then burying the stem in soil.
+Squash borers can be dealt with by splitting the stem lengthwise, removing and destroying the borer, then burying the stem in the soil.
 This squash surgery is not for the squeamish, though.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.